tjknoth/cse130-web/lectures/00-hello.md

 ## In-class Quizzes

-We will do quizzes in class via Zoom polls
+We will do quizzes in class via Clickers / Zoom polls

   - Make class interactive
   - Help *you* and *me* understand what's tricky